 Blackouts can be difficult to identify, as the person may be fully capable of engaging in regular behaviors.
 They may go on having conversations, eating and, in many cases, continuing to drink.
 This makes blackouts more common than most people realize.
-If you are looking for indicators that someone is in the danger zone, look for alcohol blackout symptoms, including:
+Wondering what happens when you are blackout drunk?
+Looking for indicators of how to tell if someone is blackout drunk?
+Look for alcohol blackout symptoms, including:

 - Being easily distracted.